Differentially private federated learning for localized control of infectious disease dynamics: Discussion

 We developed a differential privacy-preserving federated learning approach for predicting COVID-19 case numbers on a spatially resolved level and validated the approach on county-level for two different time periods, November 2020 and March 2022.
 This was done to explore the balance between prediction accuracy and privacy-preservation in different stages of the pandemic.
 Our results demonstrate a clear relationship between privacy level (expressed through the privacy budget $\varepsilon$) and prediction quality.

 One goal of our study was to explore the possibility of localized predictions at a finer spatial resolution than the county-level.
 Although we developed a probabilistic approach to disaggregate county data to the community-level, the resulting data proved inadequately representative of actual local dynamics.
-The random assignment of cases to communities based on population data led to datasets that are unrealistic, particularly for small communities, and potentially do not reflect actual epidemic spread.
+The random assignment of cases to communities based solely on population data likely disrupted local spread patterns, resulting in time series dominated by unstructured noise rather than learnable transmission dynamics.
+In contrast, real-world community data, while noisy, retains the causal structure of infection chains which FL can leverage.
 This experience underscores the challenges of working with sensitive health data at a highly resolved spatial level.
 While protecting privacy is a key concern, the availability of granular data is crucial for precise localized predictions.
 Due to the lack of case data resolved on community-level with often only several hundreds of individuals, we could not test our approach on very small population units.
 Future research will thus consider the creation of a more realistic synthetic dataset.
 This dataset should follow the structural patterns as observed during the COVID-19 pandemic on community-level.
 Furthermore, it should be created such that it can be published for scientific research.
 To do so, we will reach out to public health experts with access to more finely resolved data series.

 Our findings on county-level confirm the fundamental tradeoff between privacy and utility that is characteristic of differential privacy implementations.
 At very strict privacy guarantees ($\varepsilon = 0.3$ and $\varepsilon = 0.5$), predictions are practically unusable, as evidenced by extremely high MSE values and negative $R^2$ values.
 This observation aligns with the theoretical foundation of differential privacy, where a lower $\varepsilon$ value leads to stronger noise addition to model parameters.